Understanding the vote: New AP survey debuts Nov. 6

 - Amazon offers free holiday shipping to U.S. customers — Prime members or not — to compete with Target

 The remaining members of the pool — CNN, ABC, CBS and NBC — will again rely on an exit poll conducted by Edison Research.
-Several other major news organizations, such as The Los Angeles Times will use VoteCast.
+Several other major news organizations, such as The Los Angeles Times and The Washington Post, will use VoteCast.

 The most significant difference between the two is in how voters are surveyed.